getquorum/tech-assessments/2_fee_lookup/README.md

 - You don't need to do anything with the `name` column at this time
 - If you cannot find a matching `fee` for a `unit` entry, then put `"N/A"` in that entry's `fee` column

-To help you out, there's an example match already made in the spreadsheet.
+There's an example match already made in the spreadsheet to get you started.
 When you're done, you'll have a spreadsheet that looks like the image below.

 ![](results.png)